One Piece Mansion: Building

 When the mansion becomes full, the player must build new rooms.
 If all the current levels are full, the player must also expand the mansion upwards with elevators.
 Building new rooms may also require demolishing elevators.
 Both construction and demolition require money.

 Game Modes

 One Piece Mansion can be played in several different modes, each of which have their own unique challenges.

 Story Mode

 This is the mode in which the plot is followed.
 There are seven stages of increasing difficulty, with each stage requiring different conditions to be met.

 Every few stages, a powerful rival character appears.
 The rival character will move into the player's mansion and kick out all the trouble residents, leaving the player to deal with him instead.

 Endless Mode

 In Endless Mode, players are left to develop their mansions without a plot line to follow.
 It allows players to experiment with new resident combinations and to expand the mansion as desired.

-Characters

-The following list is a selection of characters from One Piece Mansion.

-Polpo is the mansion manager.
-Polpo stays busy solving the residents' problems and defeating criminals.
-His troubles never seem to end.

-Ai-Chan is the sweetheart of One Piece Mansion.
-Her smile makes all those around her happy.

-Mee is an inquisitive alien resident.
-He annoys other residents with his blinding laser.

-Osuzu lives in her roomful of cats.
-Her pets' effects depend on how stressed she is feeling.

-Ope is a mysterious doctor.
-He eases residents stress with his comforting medicines.

-Heebee is a bamboo craftsman with a stick of live bamboo on his head.
-When he gets excited, the bamboo sprouts and causes trouble to the residents above him.

-Kiwi is a member of the dangerous Syndicate 5.
-He burgles the other residents, leaving them broke and unable to pay rent.